lfe-deprecated/yaws-rest-starter/README.rst

 --------------------------------

 This demo offers the same functionality as Demo #3, but differs in the
-implementation: it uses the routing and dispatch functions/macros from the lfest project.
+implementation: it uses the routing macro from the lfest project, considerably reducing code boiler plate.

 You can test it exactly as Demo #3, but remember to change the the URL to point to the right demo: